MikeHopley/ftl-ships-strategy/index.md

 ## Zoltan A

 The Zoltan Shield provides strong defence in most fights, the Halberd never misses, and the Leto is a backup if your weapons get damaged.
 Therefore this ship has a very safe start.
-It's also important to find hacking or shield-breaking weapons before sector 3. **Delay shield upgrades** enough to visit any store with 80 scrap (including sector 1 stores).
+It's also important to find hacking or shield-breaking weapons before sector 3. **Delay shield upgrades** enough to visit any store with 80 scrap.

 Shields-4 is the next priority.
 You start with only engines-1.
 Engines-2 and engines-3 are cheap and work well with the Zoltan Shield, but shields-4 is still better.
 Fit in engine upgrades later, when you can.

-Halberd trashes early enemies; start the beam in shields for maximum damage.
-Leto is weak, but works in a pinch; it's worth keeping unless you need the slot.
+Try to keep the Leto until you run out of weapons slots.
+It's tempting to upgrade weapons early and use both together, but this delays shields-4 and could prevent you buying hacking.
+Only upgrade weapons if you have shields-4 and enough scrap for hacking as well.

+In early fights, typically use the Halberd and start the beam in shields for maximum damage.
+Be aware that some enemies (such as Rebels) are quite likely to have shields-3.
+Occasionally it may be better to open fights with a Leto to weapons, before switching to the Halberd; consider which weapon will be switched off.

 Your first extra crew member is worth one free power, replacing the pilot.
 Don't forget that two Zoltans can completely ion-proof one shield layer, and can also "de-ionise" shields.